Rohitv0991/eCommerce-API/README.md

 ```

 #### c.
 View all Products ####
-If a user want to see all the products stored in the database, the user has to write 'none' and 'none' in place of <column> and <value>. 'none' tells the API that no filters should be applied and show all the data.
-It should look like this:
+If a user want to see all the products stored in the database, the user has to write "none" and "none" in place of ```<column> and <value>```. "none" tells the API that no filters should be applied and show all the data.
+Request should look like this:

 ```python
 import requests